pasciaks/lostwords-org-library/README.md

 Note: This code is from many years ago and just being added to npm and the related Github repository as a way to establish a growing, improved code base.

+## This is a backend NPM Package, using it requires running code using Node.Js (example/instructions at the end of this document)

 Note: This library is configured for use as a backend Node.js function to be used server side.
-Thanks to today's lessons, I will be creating a frontend library function soon.
-Please check back.
+I will likely be creating a frontend library/module function in the future.

 ---